ryanbrewerstrata/git-gud/objective-04/readme.md

 (Pic of conflict in github)

-The red text indicates the branch cannot automatically be merged.
+The red text indicates a problem, and that you cannot merge your code.

-Git is comparing your changes to its historical origins.
-That is to say it compares what was and what is, both according to your branch.
-But if "what was" has now changed, say by someone else's hand, then git flags this as a `merge conflict`, and doesn't let you merge your branch until it's resolved.
+What you're seeing is a `merge conflict`.
+But what is this?

+Git requires that everyone agrees on the past.
+It does this by remembering how each branch begins and ends, and comparing beginnings.

+That is to say if your branch has a line that began in main as "x", and when you go to merge it main now says that line is "y", you get a `merge conflict`.